commenthol/vorwahlen/README.md

 To exclude numbering schemes from the final file you can exclude the unwanted country codes from the final build.

-Uncomment the numbers to exclude from the `context` within `gulpfile.js` and rerun with `gulp` from commandline.
+Uncomment the numbers to exclude from the `context` within `gulpfile.js` and rebuild with `gulp build` from commandline.

 ## References (Numbering Schemes)